How to Monetize a Podcast in China with Ximalaya

 “Host: Albert Zhou

-It loses just a little bit in translation.
+It loses a little in translation.
 I like it because it just drives me to read on.
 The first two lines make me think “What?
 Who is this guy with no credentials?
 And then he marches on to give the feeling that any reader can also become a great English speaker.

 By looking at the Chinese text, you might also notice a symmetry.
 The first two lines are in sets of 8 characters - 8, 8, 8, 8.
 When spoken, it just flows.